Ledz96/limonADA/index.md

 Here $y$ represents whether or not a country was at war in a given year (`war` variable). $treat$ and $\neg treat$ indicate whether the country-year pair belongs to the treatment or control group.
 The ATE represents the average difference in outcome for all paired elements.
 If the treatment (`oil`/`fuelexp > 33`) causes war, then the ATE will be closer to 1.
 If it doesn't it will be closer to zero.

-We also performed a similar analysis on a new derived variable `intense_war`, which indicates whether or not a war was intense (more than 1000 deaths).
+We also performed a similar analysis on a new derived variable `intense_war`, which indicates whether or not a war caused more than 1000 deaths.
+This is to see if the presence of oil might make a country more likely to be involved in an intense war.

 <!--TODO: bar plot instead of this table?-->
 _ATE results after propensity score matching.
 Confidence intervals were calculated with bootstrap sampling_